foundriesio/dm-ak-nano-mcuxpresso/README.md

 In order to upload and publish the new version, run the following command.
 Notice that the "1001" revision matches the value used during signing.
 The "nxp" tag is used, and it can be any arbitrary string.

 ~~~
 fioctl --verbose targets create-file "ota_demo.signed.bin" "1001" "MIMXRT1060-EVK" "nxp"
 ~~~

-The configuration of which tag should be followed by each device can be set dinamically, as described bellow.
+The configuration of which tag should be followed by each device can be set dynamically, as described bellow.

 ### 5.6 Changing the tag tracked by the device